hms-dbmi/dseqr/README.md

 Launch an instance with sufficient resources to meet your requirements.
 For example, I will launch a r5.large spot instance with a 50GiB SSD.
 I prefer to host a local copy of `drugseqr` to run all quantification and then transfer the saved data to the server.
 If you plan to upload raw RNA-Seq data to the server and run quantification there, you will likely need more resources.

-Make sure that port 80 is open to all inbound traffic so that the shiny server can be accessed.
+Make sure that port 8080 is open to all inbound traffic so that the web app can be accessed.

 ## Setup the server

 The basic setup is going to be a docker container running ShinyProxy which will orchestrate starting docker containers running the app.

 ssh into your instance and follow instructions to [install docker](https://docs.docker.com/install/).
-Use [these instructions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker) for Amazon Linux 2 AMI.
 You likely also want to [configure](https://docs.docker.com/install/linux/linux-postinstall/#configure-docker-to-start-on-boot) docker to start on boot.

 Next, create a docker network that ShinyProxy will use to communicate with the Shiny containers and build the ShinyProxy image.
 To do so, follow these [instructions](https://github.com/hms-dbmi/drugseqr.sp).